loaderimg

 Mkhuze Game Reserve of 40 000 hectares, is on the Western edge of the iSimangaliso Wetland Park.
 An area of beauty and contrasts, Mkhuze or uMkhuze is a bird-watchers and nature lover’s paradise.

-Diverse habitats, from the slopes of the Lebombo Mountains to broad expanses of savannah plains, woodlands, riverine forests and swamps, provide varied places to spot a wide variety of bird and wildlife.
+Diverse habitats, from the slopes of the Lebombo Mountains to broad expanses of savannah plains, woodlands, riverine forests, sand forest and swamps, provide varied places to spot a wide variety of bird and wildlife.
 Home to some 91 mammal species including Elephant, Giraffe, Zebra, Wildebeest, Warthog, Buffalo, Black and White Rhino (without horns) and Lion.
 Other large predators include Wild Dog, Cheetah, Leopard and Spotted Hyena plus a number of different antelope.

 4 outstanding game-viewing hides are hidden alongside watering holes or pans and large concentrations of game visit to drink or wallow in the mud.
 The best game viewing is possibly the Bubu and Masingu hides while the hide at Nsumo Pan is excellent for bird-watching plus Crocodile and Hippo.